how much to screed a floor

 As we have seen, several factors impact the cost of screeding.

 You must first decide which type of screeding you want.
-I.e. Liquid, Sand & Cement or Lightweight Screed.
+I.e. Liquid, Sand and Cement or Lightweight Screed.

 Next, you must decide whether to go Pro or DIY.
-At PWS, we highly recommend hiring a professional to carry out this highly-skilled job.
+At PWS, we highly recommend hiring a professional for this highly skilled job.
 Furthermore, we recommend using Rated People to find the perfect tradesperson in your local area.

 How much to screed a floor?